01-edu/public/subjects/what-is-my-purpose/README.md

 ### Instructions

 You are a robot made by a scientist called Rick and you want to know your purpose.
-We have declared the object `dialogue`.
-Declare **and call** a function named `whatIsMyPurpose`.

-- This function will display in the console the value of the key `myQuestion` in the object `dialogue`.

-Declare **and call** a function named `theAnswer`.
+- Declare a function named `ask` that log `'What is my purpose ?'` in the console

-- This function will display in the console the value of the key `Rick's answer` in the object `dialogue`.
+- Declare a function named `reply` that log `'You pass butter.'` in the console

-Hint : Make sure your console is open if you want to see the actual answer :)
+Then first call the `ask` then the `reply` once, in that order.